While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 There’s also the chance that the product could contain chemicals or other ingredients that are safe for humans but toxic for dogs.

 Shampoos for humans have also been developed for frequent use, so they are less effective when cleaning a filthy dog.
-They’re also designed to soften hair, and this isn’t necessarily a good thing for certain breeds.
+They’re also designed to soften hair, which isn’t necessarily good for certain breeds.

 In contrast, dog shampoos are specifically developed for infrequent use and to maintain a dog’s natural pH balance.
 They can also help with things like shedding, odor prevention, and even whitening a coat.